RicardoBozollan/SmartGreens_IoT/README.md

    sudo apt install mosquitto mosquitto-clients

-   However, by default the newer versions of Mosquitto enable only localhost, so its needed to
+   However, by default the newer versions of Mosquitto enable only localhost clients, so it's necessary to create a listner on port 1883 and allow anyonymous connections.
+   To do the following, go to /etc/mosquitto directory:

+   cd /etc/mosquitto

+   Then, you're going to use a text editor, and edit some configurations on mosquitto.conf:

+   sudo nano mosquitto.conf

+   Add these two lines in the file:

+   allow_anonymous true
+   listener 1883

+   Now execute the following comand, to load the new changes:

+   sudo mosquitto -v -c mosquitto.conf

+   After that, reboot your system and the broker is set up.

 4. ESP32 Configuration
 5. Node-Red Configuration